 Each weapon bears the following information:

 - manufacturer,

+- weapon type,

+- calibre,

 - month and year of delivery ex works,

 - serial number,

 - proof firing stamp and

 - possibly additional marks, such as, e.g., maintenance information.

 The marks are applied in accordance with the standards of applicable technical manuals.